-On the evening Sara Hagerty addressed the 400 bloggers and writers at Allume Conference in Greenville, SC, I found myself on the hotel bathroom floor.
+On the evening Sara Hagerty addressed the 400 bloggers and writers at Allume Conference in Greenville, SC, I found myself sick on the hotel bathroom floor.

 Tears stung my eyes as weakness took over my body.
 I prayed over and over again because there was nothing else I could do.
 I was getting increasingly sicker and was caught in a cycle my body couldn’t overcome on its own.
 Alone in a new city, away from all things familiar.
 And while I couldn’t see it until later, God had something for me there on that floor.